DanielGardiner/EpiFunc/README.md

 ## Overview

-EpiFunc is a collection of functions which output simple epidemilogical visualisations.
+EpiFunc is a collection of functions which can be used to perform common tasks when conducting an epidemilogical analysis.

 ## Installation